Thyme Lemon Orange Green Tea Cooler

 Ingredients

-• 2-3 tbsp fresh lemon juice to taste
+• 2–3 Tbsp fresh lemon juice to taste; start with 2 Tbsp

 Method

-7. Fill glasses with ice, pour over the chilled thyme lemon orange green tea cooler, and garnish with fresh thyme sprigs, lemon slices, and orange slices.
+1. Fill glasses generously with ice.
+Pour the chilled cooler over the ice and garnish with fresh thyme sprigs, lemon slices, and orange slices.
+Serve immediately while the aroma is at its peak.

 Notes